EA11R/Suzuki-42P-ECU/QSF_ADD_ON_BOARD/readme.md

 ** Ignition Advance control **
-However it's very limted and not actually that useful but it's still possible I strongly advise just sticking to moving the distrubutor to adjust the timing or buying viarable cam wheels however adjusting small increments on higher boost could be done over computer
+However it's very limted and not actually that useful but it's still possible I strongly advise just sticking to moving the distrubutor to adjust the timing or buying viarable cam gears however adjusting small increments on higher boost could be done over computer